 With the exception of the Summer School, a separate right to study is granted by the faculty’s Dean or the Director of the Language Centre.
 The Faculty Council shall confirm the admission criteria concerning a separate right to study, except in cases where the right to study is based on an agreement for higher education cooperation or the arrangement of education, on a student exchange agreement, or in cases of complementing a completed degree in accordance with the principles set out by the Faculty Council.
 A separate right to study granted for the Language Centre’s taught courses shall be based on the agreement for higher education cooperation.

 Where applicable, the provisions of the Study Regulations shall apply to persons who have been granted a separate right to study.

 Studies may only be pursued by students who have been registered as attending students in the university’s student register, and who have been granted the right to study required for the study attainment.

 Section 13.
 Pedagogical studies for teachers

 The Philosophical Faculty shall organise pedagogical studies leading to a teacher’s qualification, decide on the student admission criteria for these studies and grant the right to pursue these studies.

 The Faculty of Health Sciences shall organise teacher training in health sciences for students majoring in nursing science.
-The Rector shall decide on the distribution of study places between the faculties and academic subjects.
+The Faculty Council of the faculty that organises the training shall decide on the distribution of study places after hearing the other faculties.